the-laughing-monkey/OpenRLHF-M/docs/RunPodding_Multinode.md

 # OPTIONAL: Explicitly set this to 0 to indicate a head node (default behavior if unset)
 export RAY_WORKER=0

+# OPTIONAL: Number of worker nodes the head node should wait for (defaults to 1 if not set)
+export EXPECTED_WORKERS=2

 # OPTIONAL: Enable WandB logging by providing your API key
 export WANDB_API_KEY=your_wandb_api_key_here